Fleeg/fleeg-platform/CONTRIBUTING.md

 Help us keep Fleeg Community open and inclusive following our [Code of Conduct][coc].
 Please, read it with attention.

 ### License
 Every code patch accepted in Fleeg project codebase is licensed under AGPL v3.0.
 You must be careful to not include any code that can not be licensed under this license.

 Please read carefully [our license][license] and ask us if you have any questions.

 ### Where to Start
 To know how you can contribute to Fleeg project development, please check out project [Wiki][wiki] and Developer Guidelines [page][developer].
-If you have any question you can join us on [Rocket.chat][rocketchat].
+If you have any question you can join us on [Gitter][gitter].

 Another way to start is to see bugs open on project issues.